top of page

 Practising Care: Approaching Landscapes in Art Practices

-- Stefania Boiano
+Stefania Boiano

-- May 30
+• May 30

-- 4 min read
+• 4 min read

 A reflection on artistic practice, attention, and more-than-human responsibility.

-Working with a landscape, rather than simply depicting it, requires a shift in posture.
+Working with a landscape, rather than simply depicting it, requires a shift of mindset.
+It involves slowing down, listening deeply and differently, and entering into a relationship that is not extractive but dialogical.

-It involves slowing down, listening differently, and entering into a relationship that is not extractive but dialogical.
-In recent years, my art practice has moved increasingly toward this form of engagement —rooted not in representation, but in situated care.
+In recent years, my art practice has moved increasingly toward this form of engagement — an engagement based in situated care.

 From Extraction to Reciprocity

-Am I entering this landscape as an observer, a taker, or a guest?
+3. Am I entering this landscape as an observer, a taker, or a guest?

-What histories, human and more-than-human, are embedded in this site, and am I willing to listen to them?
+4. What histories, human and more-than-human, are embedded in this site, and am I willing to listen to them?

-Is this material offering itself, or am I assuming it’s mine to use?
+5. Is this material offering itself, or am I assuming it’s mine to use?

-How can I attune to the temporality of this landscape rather than impose my own timeline of making?
+6. How can I attune to the temporality of this landscape rather than impose my own timeline of making?

-What kinds of knowledge or experience are not accessible to me here, and how do I respect that unknowability?
+7. What kinds of knowledge or experience are not accessible to me here, and how do I respect that unknowability?

-Am I prepared to leave with nothing but the encounter itself?
+8. Am I prepared to leave with nothing but the encounter itself?

 Care as Situated and Relational

-Philosopher María Puig de la Bellacasa describes care as “a matter of response-ability,” emphasising that care is always situated, and never abstract or universal (Puig de la Bellacasa, 2017).
+Philosopher María Puig de la Bellacasa describes care as “a matter of response-ability”, emphasising that care is always situated, and never abstract or universal (Puig de la Bellacasa, 2017).
 In this sense, working with a landscape becomes less about technique or aesthetic and more about developing an ethic of attention.

 This attention includes:

-Respecting fragility: not disturbing certain areas, working with what is already offered.
+• Respecting fragility: not disturbing certain areas, working with what is already offered.

-Acknowledging entanglement: recognising the human and nonhuman histories that shape the site.
+• Acknowledging entanglement: recognising the human and nonhuman histories that shape the site.

 When I developed Intertidal Resonances, a project emerging from my time along the Thames, care manifested in many ways.

-I worked with sediment collected only from the surface, never digging.
+• I worked with sediment collected only from the surface, never digging.

-I used sound recording not to capture but to attune.
+• I used sound recording to attune.

-These were not aesthetic choices alone—they were gestures of de-centring control.
+• I left some of my materials to decay, allowing weather to intervene.
+These were not aesthetic choices alone—they were gestures of openness and de-centring control.

 Beyond Human Time